JoGorska/bag_of_bugs/README.md

 Database was design to handle the stock levels of the products.

 The products for this e-commerce store are bugs.
 Model representing products is Species.
 User can make a decision which species he would like to buy.
+The [dbdiagram.io](https://dbdiagram.io/d/63d732e7296d97641d7ce68b) service was used to design the database

 ![database](docs/db_schema.png)